GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 Go to the [General Error Messages](#general-error-messages) section for details on the status code error message.

-If the request passes all validations as specified in the [Validation Failure Error Messages](#validation-failure-error-messages) section, the report status is updated as follows:
+The API handles subaward report requests as follows:

 * Updates on a **Draft** report are updated to **Published**.
 * Updates on a **Published** report create a new report in the Published status.
 The previous Published report is archived.